Cholesterol: Friend or Foe?

 Half of the people with high cholesterol levels do not have heart disease.

 Total cholesterol levels are a poor predictor of heart attacks.

 If high cholesterol is not the main underlying cause of heart disease, what is?
 Is there another factor at play?

-- An important constituent of the cell membranes.
+- This means that cholesterol is a primary structure of the cell walls that make up every single cell in your body.
 It gives them just the right structure and stiffness while also maintaining their flexibility.

 - Facilitates communication between the cells.

 - Helps in smooth functioning of brain and nervous system; helps in nerve transmission and particularly important for memory formation.